 In a campaign that is too poor, players we have a frustrating and difficult journey.
 They will not be able to get the supplies they need or upgrade their equipment as expected.
 This can make even trivial encounters deadly if the party is under equipped.
 It also stands to sour the mood if players feel they are not rewarded enough for their efforts in the game.
 This then leads to them giving up or making a halfhearted effort, worsening the gaming experience.

 The best place for character rewards to be is somewhere in between these two wealth markers.
-Below is a chart that GMs can reference to quickly assess the economy of their game.
+GMs can reference the Wealth Chart to quickly assess the economy of their game.
 Then they can check their players to see if they fall into the range of reasonable PC Wealth.
+It should also be noted that this is done automatically on characters sheets.
+Character sheets will show an error of the PC Wealth is too low or high.

 The best way to give these character rewards to the players is through payment of service, cash they find on their enemies, selling loot they find, and of course finding treasure caches.
 NPC’s do not have specific items on them but they do have a Cash value.
-This is an easy tool for a GM to use to add up the Cash on each NPC in a fight and then give it to the party as money they loot.
+This is an easy tool for a GM to use to add up the Cash on each NPC in a fight and then give it to the party as money they loot or equivalent items if they prefer.

 Level | Tier | Poor Limit | Cash Target | Wealthy Limit | Per Level |